AntEncarnacion/calculator/README.md

-Simple Java implementation of minesweeper
+Simple JavaScript implementation of a calculator